In-Skill Purchasing FAQ

 Can I sell a consumable product?

 Yes.
 A consumable is a type of content or feature that can be purchased, depleted, and purchased again.
 Examples include an in-game currency or extra lives.
 Offering consumables in your skill requires you to save and manage the user's inventory.
-See Add In-Skill Purchases to a Custom Skill.
+See Add Intents and Code for In-skill Purchases to Your Skill.

 How do I keep track of the consumable products a user has purchased and used?